titikshawagh15/HacktoberFest-AI-ML/Titanic/README.md

   ```
   git clone http://github.com/{your_username}/HacktoberFest-AI-ML
   ```
-  <li> Go to the Titanic/Solution upload a .ipynb or .py file in the Solution for the given problem statement. </li>
+  <li> Go to the Titanic/Solution upload a .ipynb or .py file in the Solution for the given problem statement.
+Upload the training and testing dataset for your solution in csv format </li>
   <li> Add the files you want to commit to the staging area. </li>

   ```